dereuromark/composer-prefer-lowest/README.md

 ### PHP version
 In general: Use the minimum PHP version for `prefer-lowest` as defined in your composer.json.

-This tool requires minimum PHP 5.6, as such make sure your library to test also runs on this (or higher) for the `prefer-lowest` CI job.
+This tool requires minimum **PHP 7.2**, as such make sure your library to test also runs on this (or higher) for the `prefer-lowest` CI job.
-At this point, with it being EOL already, you can and should not use any PHP version below 5.6 anyway, or provide support for it.
+At this point, with it being EOL already, you can and should not use any PHP version below 7.2 anyway, or provide support for it.

 It is advised to also raise your composer.json entry for the min PHP version here.
-Use 5.6 or higher:
+Use 7.2 or higher:
 ```
     "require": {
-        "php": ">=5.6",
+        "php": ">=7.2",
 ```

 ## Local Composer Script Installation